mnieber/skandha/README.md

 ## Fact: the `mapDataToProps()` function maps data between objects

 The `mapDataToProp()` function takes a container, field name and function then it turns that field into a `get` property that executes the given function.
 The `mapDataToProps()` is a small convenience function that calls `mapDataToProp()` on each of its arguments.
-In our example, we see that the `data.inputs.todos` field is mapped onto the `todos.filtering.inputItems` field.
+In our example, we see that the `todosCtr.data.todos` field is mapped onto the `todosCtr.filtering.inputItems` field.

 ## Fact: logging can be enabled using `setOptions()`